embeddedt/ArchaicFix/README.md

 * Forge, for making this possible.
 * Sponge, for providing the Mixin framework.
 * TheMasterCaver, for writing very informative posts on several vanilla issues.
+* makamys, for their assistance with the occlusion culling tweak and various other fixes.
 * Countless other individuals on the Mojang bug tracker who took the time to document the reasons for bugs in the game.

 ## Requirements